Alcohol law: Syria

 Alcohol is completely legal in Syria, however in parts ruled by the Islamic State of Iraq and the Levant, it was illegal with a penalty of death.

 Tunisia

 Alcohol is completely legal in Tunisia, however, sales are banned on Fridays as well as during Ramadan.

 United Arab Emirates

 Prior to 2020, a license was required to handle alcohol, whether it be drinking, selling or transporting.
-It was illegal for Muslims to drink before.
+It is illegal for Muslims to drink.
 Alcohol is completely illegal in the emirate of Sharjah.
 In 2020, the license requirement was removed for authorized areas.
-The drinking age in the UAE is 21.
+Only Non-Muslims are allowed to drink, the licence is automatically rejected for muslims.

 Yemen

 Alcohol is illegal in Yemen.
 Prior to the Yemeni Civil War, it was legal for tourists in hotels in the cities of Aden and Sana'a.

-Drunk driving laws

-Most countries have drunk driving laws which limit how much alcohol a person can consume before driving a car on a road.
-The permitted blood alcohol content threshold ranges from 0.0% to 0.08%.

-Punishments for violation include fines, temporary or permanent loss of driver's license, and imprisonment.
-Some jurisdictions have similar prohibitions for drunk sailing, drunk bicycling, and even drunk rollerblading.
-In many places in the United States, it is also illegal to have an open container of an alcoholic beverage in the passenger compartment of a vehicle.